rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 <a name="1.23.36.2">1.23.36.2</a> If such information appears after the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility, whether or not it names a person or body.

 >Example:
->Statement of responsibility relating to title proper: <CITE>by Sir William Dugdale knt. garter principal king of arms ; to which is added, a catalogue of the present nobility of Scotland and Ireland, &c.</CITE>
+>Statement of responsibility relating to title proper: <CITE>by Sir William Dugdale Knt.
+Garter Principal King of Arms ; to which is added, a catalogue of the present nobility of Scotland and Ireland, &c.</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)